-A monthly themed column curated by Iuri Moscardi that explores Pavese’s world through the eyes of contemporary critique.
+A themed column curated by Iuri Moscardi that explores Pavese’s world through the eyes of contemporary critique.

 Iuri Moscardi was born in Breno, Val Camonica (Northern Italy), in 1986.
 During his university studies at Università degli Studi di Milano he got interested in Cesare Pavese, the author he focused on for his BA and MA dissertations.
 The former was about the decline of the American myth in La luna e i falò.
 The latter, awarded with the Cesare Pavese Prize 2012, analysed the typewritten text used for the editorial preparation of the first Italian translation of the Spoon River Anthology by Fernanda Pivano.
 Thanks to the philological analysis of the handwritten corrections, it was eventually possible to retrace the actual role played by Pavese, for which he had never claimed any credit.